hiiamboris/red-wiki/Unicode-Issues-with-Proposed-Resolutions.md

     Upper case "i"
     The expected result is U+0130

-    (This test requires the ability to indicate that Turkish languages rules should be used.)
+    (Requires the ability to indicate that Turkish languages rules should be used.)

 11. Special Case - Turkish - Lower case "I"
     Set locale/Language to indicate Turkish
     Lower case "I"
     The expected result is U+0131

-    (This test requires the ability to indicate that Turkish languages rules should be used.)
+    (Requires the ability to indicate that Turkish languages rules should be used.)

 12. Upper Case sharp s (U+00DF)
     Upper case "U+00DF"